Nevada Bell: Mergers

 In 1997, Pacific Telesis Group was acquired by SBC Communications.
 Although the Pacific Telesis corporate name disappeared fairly quickly, SBC continued to operate the local telephone companies separately under their original names.

 In September 2001, SBC rebranded the telephone company "SBC Nevada Bell".
-In late 2002, the Nevada Bell name disappeared altogether when SBC rebranded all of its operating companies as simply "SBC."
-Meanwhile, employees of SBC working in Nevada who support SBC's non-regulated services and/or services provided both within and outside Nevada were transferred to other SBC subsidiaries, like "Pacific Telesis Shared Services" and "SBC Operations, Inc." However, for legal and regulatory purposes, employees supporting local regulated services were still employed by "Nevada Bell dba SBC Nevada", which was the SBC subsidiary that provided regulated local telephone services within the franchise territory in Nevada.
+In late 2002, the Nevada Bell name disappeared altogether when SBC rebranded all of its operating companies as simply "SBC".
+However, for legal and regulatory purposes, employees supporting local regulated services were still employed by "Nevada Bell dba SBC Nevada", which was the SBC subsidiary that provided regulated local telephone services within the franchise territory in Nevada.

 On November 18, 2005, SBC completed its acquisition of AT&T Corp. to form AT&T Inc., at which point Nevada Bell began doing business as AT&T Nevada.